 Ladies Who Shoot Their Lunch Fowles Wine Shiraz 2010 Wine Review

-This Ladies Who Shoot Their Lunch Fowles Wine Shiraz 2010 was reviewed November 23, 2013
+This Ladies Who Shoot Their Lunch Fowles Wine Shiraz 2010 was reviewed on November 23, 2013 by Natalie MacLean

 Restrained yet at the same time concentrated aromas of red plum, blackberry, subtle black pepper spice, and, appropriately enough, game!